Humaid bin Rashid Al Nuaimi III: Emiri decrees in Ajman

 Al Nuaimi issued on 11 September 2021 Emiri Decree No. 9, establishing the Protocol and Hospitality Department in the Emirate of Ajman.
 The decree includes 15 articles after the definitions, and the department will be located in the Emiri Court.
-Under the decree, the newly-establishment department will directly report to the Crown Prince of Ajman, Ammar bin Humaid Al Nuaimi.
+Under the decree, the newly-establishment department reports directly to his son, Crown Prince Ammar bin Humaid Al Nuaimi.
 The department is tasked with providing hospitality for the Ruler of Ajman, the Crown Prince and members of the ruling family, as well as their guests, in accordance with the local and international standards.

-In March 2020, he issued Emiri decree No. 6 changing the name of the Central Department for Legal Affairs of the Ajman Government into the “Department of Legal Affairs of Ajman Government.”
+In March 2020, he issued Emiri decree No. 6 renaming the Central Department for Legal Affairs of the Ajman Government to the "Department of Legal Affairs of the Ajman Government".

-Philanthropic Efforts
+Philanthropy

-Al Nuaimi announced in May 2020 sponsoring six Sudanese children after their parents died of COVID-19.
-He pledged to pay for their living expenses, schooling, and social expenses.
+In 2020, Al Nuaimi paid for the social and educational expenses of six Sudanese orphans whose parents died of COVID-19.
 He also helps his country with education.